Cast a Line: How to Catch the Best Fishing Kayak

 Kayak Fishing Accessories

-- Anchor: If you want to stay in one place, an anchor is essential to your kayak gear lineup.
+- Anchor: If you want to stay in one place, an anchor or sand spike anchor is essential to your kayak gear lineup.

 - Paddle: A paddle is handy to have even if you have a pedal-driven kayak.
 You can always use it to help turn yourself around if you get caught in shallow water.